Thomas Powers School

 The Thomas Powers School is a historic school building that is located in the Port Richmond neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 Built between 1899 and 1900, this historic structure is a three-story, square, granite building with basement.
 Designed in the Romanesque style, it sits on a stone foundation and features a projecting round arched tower, stepped Flemish gable, and hipped roof with large projecting chimneys.

-It was added to the National Register of Historic Places in 1986.